LouisJackman/volatile_thunk/content/posts/2019/12/08/in-defence-of-java/post.md

-Sandboxing didn't really work, ubiquitous reflection and the ability to dynamically revert accessibility and finality modifiers on fields was a mistake, and the lack of value types was a thorn in the runtime's.
+Sandboxing didn't really work, ubiquitous reflection and the ability to dynamically revert accessibility and finality modifiers on fields was a mistake, and the lack of value types was a thorn in the runtime's side.
 Put those aside, and the JVM is a technology that has really stood the test of time.
 The stack-based VM with portable bytecode worked well, and the solidification of the memory model in the face of concurrency in Java 5 gave it a permanent advantage over runtimes that pretended fine-grained task-based parallelism didn't exist, like MRI Ruby, CPython, and Node.js.

 Its type system weathered criticism for verbosity in the Noughties and came out of the other end as _developers' preferred approach_, albeit with more type